-Figure 3: Global distribution of the Darwinian Shortfalls for ray-finned fishes, based on dataset available from Tedesco et al (2017).
-Values near to 1 indicate a high Darwinian shortfall (a large amount of congeneric insertions), while values near zero indicate a low shortfall.
-Gray color indicates unsampled areas.
+Figure 3: Global distribution of the Darwinian Shortfalls for ray-finned fishes, based on freshwater species occurrences in more than 3000 basins.
+Values near to 1 indicate high Darwinian shortfall (a large amount of congeneric insertions), while values near to zero indicate low shortfalls.
+We depicted the Darwinian shortfall for the four major orders in terms of species richness (Characiformes, Cypriniformes, Cichliformes and Siluriformes).
+Gray color indicates areas with no occurrence of species for a given order.

 Discussion